ParadiseSS13/Paradise/docs/references/movement_signals.md

 created for every new beartrap.

 ## Summary

+The procs `/atom/movable/Cross`, `/atom/movable/Crossed`,
+`/atom/movable/Uncross`, and `/atom/movable/Uncrossed`, should not be used for new code.

 If you care about every time a movable attempts to overlap you, listen to `COMSIG_MOVABLE_PRE_MOVE`, and return `COMPONENT_MOVABLE_BLOCK_PRE_MOVE` to